telerik/winforms-docs/controls/gauges/lineargauge/structure.md

 ---
 title: Structure
-page_title: Structure | RadLinearGauge
+page_title: Structure - WinForms LinearGauge Control
-description: This article describes the inner structure and organization of the elements which build the RadLinearGauge control.
+description: Get familiar with the inner structure and organization of the elements which build the WinForms LinearGauge control.
 slug: winforms/gauges/lineargauge/structure
 tags: structure
 published: True